About The Fire Prevention Bureau

 Freedom of Information Act (FOIA) Requests

-FOIA’s can be requested using the attached FOIA Request Form.
-You may e-mail, fax or bring this FOIA Request Form in person to pick up your report.
-To send an e-mail request, use this email link: email@example.com
+Property and Fire reports can be requested using the attached FOIA Request Form.
+Property reports include Fire Safety Inspection, SERC / TIER II, and BUSTR.
+Fire reports include Building, Vehicle, HazMat, and Other (non-medical emergency response).
+You may e-mail, fax or bring this FOIA request form in person to One Government Center to pick up your report.
+To send an e-mail request, use this link: email@example.com

 Fire Investigation Unit